LucidJun/DREAM/docs/index.rst

     :scale: 35 %
     :alt: DREAM!

-Time Series Feature Extraction Library (DREAM for short) is a Python package for feature extraction on time series data.
-It provides exploratory feature extraction tasks on time series without requiring significant programming effort.
-DREAM automatically extracts over 60 different features on the statistical, temporal and spectral domains.
-DREAM was built by data scientists for data scientists!
+Deep Report for AI Models (DREAM for short) is a Python package for model training, testing and building model card reports.

 Highlights
 ==========

 - **Intuitive, fast deployment and reproducible**: interactive UI for feature selection and customization
-- **Computational complexity evaluation**: estimate the computational effort before extracting features
-- **Comprehensive documentation**: each feature extraction method has a detailed explanation
+- **Comprehensive documentation**: each method has a detailed explanation
 - **Unit tested**: we provide unit tests for each feature
 - **Easily extended**: adding new features is easy and we encourage you to contribute with your custom features